niteshbalusu11/BOS-Commands-Document/README.md

 12. `bos fees`: Gives a chart of fees rates set per peer.
 Base fees is not included.
   - Flags:
-    - `set-fee-rate`: Lets you set fee rate in ppm
+    - `set-fee-rate`: Lets you set fee rate in ppm, you can use this set fee rate to a channel that is pending open, this requires the SSH session to be open while it attempts to set fees until the channel opens
     - `to`: Specify the public key of the peer you want to set fee rate to, multiple public keys can be passed.
      <br></br>
   Example: `bos fees --set-fee-rate 1000 --to pubkey1 --to pubkey2`
   <br></br>
 <br></br>

-13. `bos find`: Lets you find something that is stored in the data base, like a transaction, payment information, peer info, channel ID etc.
+13. `bos find`: Lets you find something that is stored in the data base, like a transaction, payment information, peer info, channel information etc.
   - Arguments:
       - Takes differnt kinds arguments:
       <br></br>
-    Example: `bos find 703539x1305x0` `bos find Bitrefill` `bos find 02816caed43171d3c9854e3b0ab2cf0c42be086ff1bd4005acc2a5f7db70d83774`
+    Example: `bos find 703539x1305x0` OR `bos find Bitrefill` OR `bos find 02816caed43171d3c9854e3b0ab2cf0c42be086ff1bd4005acc2a5f7db70d83774`
   <br></br>
 <br></br>

-14. `bos forwards`: Outputs a chart of forwards that took place from both inbound and outbound.
+14. `bos forwards`: Outputs a chart of forwards that took place from both inbound and outbound peers.
   - Flags:
-    - `days`: Table view only shows forwards per peer for the last number of days selected
+    - `days`: Table view only shows forwards per peer for the last N number of days selected
     - `complete`: Shows complete results in a non table format
 <br></br>
   Example: `bos forwards --days 15`